float FalloffExponent { get; set; }

 Description

-The FalloffExponent property of the CubemapFogController class specifies the exponent used for calculating the distance falloff of the fog effect.
-This property determines how the fog density changes with distance from the player.
-A higher exponent value results in a steeper falloff, meaning the fog will become denser more quickly as the distance increases.
-For example, setting this value to 2.0 will make the fog density proportional to the square of the distance.
+The FalloffExponent property of the CubemapFogController class defines the exponent used for calculating the distance falloff of the fog effect.
+This property determines how the fog density decreases with distance from the player.
+A higher exponent value results in a steeper falloff, meaning the fog will become less dense more quickly as the distance increases.
+For example, setting this property to 2.0 will make the fog density decrease proportionally to the square of the distance.

 Usage